paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Recursion, DP & Backtracking 525dddcdd0874ed98372518724fc8753.md

         For each of the nodes in the first level, we have (N-1) similar choices.
         As a result, the second level has N∗(N−1) nodes, and so on.
 The last level must have N⋅(N−1)⋅(N−2)⋅(N−3)⋅...⋅2⋅1 nodes.

+    - make a subset with sum totalArraySum/k
+        - reduce the needed(k) by one
+        - start again with other numbers
+    -repeat the above till the needed substets == 0
     """

     class Solution: